codervince/horsesx/readme.md

 		    UniqueConstraint('name', name='GearName_uidx')

-### current usage, command line
+### Current usage, command line, one set of codes at once
->> scrapy crawl horses2x -a horses=N250,P121,S054,P369,S011
+scrapy crawl horses2x -a horses=N250,P121,S054,P369,S011

 ### desired usage
-1 call from a loader which generates a list of all possible codes and builds the URL for each one
+To call from a loader which generates a list of all possible codes and builds the URL for each one